takafumihoriuchi/natural_language_processing/README.md

 # HMM problems in Python
-This repository contains implementations Hidden Markov Model problems.
+This repository contains implementations of Hidden Markov Model problems (mostly in Python).
-Implementation is mostly in Python.